 Pecan Pie Bars

-- 2 cups unsalted butter at room temperature, divided use
+- 2 cups unsalted butter softened, divided use

 - 2 cups light brown sugar packed, divided use